vacationlabs/haskell-webapps/doc/docs/opaleye/instant-gratification.rst

 Here's what it is basically teaching Opaleye:

 * We will be reading rows of the type ``(Column PGInt4, Column PGText, Column PGText)`` from the table.
 * We will be writing rows of the same type to the table.
 (Opaleye allows you to read and write rows of *different* types for very valid reasons.
-Read `Basic DB Mapping`_ for more details on this.)
+Read :ref:`basic_mapping` for more details on this.)
 * The table's name is ``users``
 * The first column in the table is called ``id``; it is *required*; and it maps to the first value of the tuple.
 * The second column in the table is called ``name``; it is *required*; and it maps to the second value of the tuple.